Trump has been indicted again: All the lawsuits and investigations he faces

 Mr Trump has long denied having an affair with the adult film star, but not the payments themselves.

 Cohen, Mr Trump’s former fixer and personal attorney, pleaded guilty to tax evasion lying to Congress and campaign finance violations related to the payments to Ms Daniels in 2018.
-He was sentenced to three years in prison at the time.
+He was sentenced to three years in prison.

 The Manhattan DA’s Office began presenting evidence to a grand jury in January, and both Cohen and Ms Daniels testified.
 Prosecutors also offered Mr Trump the chance to appear before the grand jury though he declined.